Ayalaan

 The film was announced by 24AM Studios in October 2016, but the studio backed out before KJR Studios took over, and principal photography commenced in June 2018.
 The film was predominantly shot in Chennai, and wrapped by early-January 2021 after delays due to financial issues, work conflicts and the COVID-19 pandemic, while additional photography took place in November 2022.
 The film has music composed by A. R. Rahman, cinematography by Nirav Shah and editing by Ruben.
-It has over 4500 visual effects shots, the most for an Indian film.

-Ayalaan was released theatrically on 12 January 2024, during the week of Pongal, after having been delayed from Diwali (late 2023) due to unfinished post-production works, and received positive reviews from critics.
+Ayalaan was released theatrically on 12 January 2024, during the week of Pongal, and received positive reviews from critics.
 A sequel was announced shortly after its release.

 Plot

 Tamizh, a happy-go-lucky man from Poombarai, is very concerned about taking care of nature.
 His mother sends him to Chennai to get another job.
 There, he befriends Sugirtharaja who is the head of a surprise party agency and joins the agency.
 He soon falls in love Tara, a young woman after being misinformed by Sugirtharaja.

 At a function, Tamizh meets Tattoo, an alien sent to Earth by his leaders to retrieve Sparc, a mysterious element, before humans misuse it.
 Although initially scared, they form a bond and he introduces Tattoo to his friends.

 Meanwhile, a ruthless scientist named Aryan is shown to be hunting for Sparc after losing possession of it.
 Tamizh and Tattoo retrieve Sparc from a girl who found it.
 Aryan tracks them down but to no avail.
 However, Aryan has Tattoo's spaceship after finding it in the beginning of the film after an encounter with Tattoo.

 Tattoo decides to return to his planet.
 Tamizh decides to help him get his spaceship.
 However, as Tattoo leaves, Tamizh is stabbed by Eliza, Aryan's assistant.
 Tattoo sees this and returns to save Tamizh with his powers, causing Tamizh to have the same powers.
 Eliza knocks Tattoo out and kidnaps him and gets Sparc.
 Tamizh and his friends are unaware of this as Tamizh thought Tattoo had left.
-What happens next forms the crux of the story.